eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

 .. note::

-    Be aware that the discovery of the *Fast DDS Monitor* entities is made by DDS protocol, and so it will not be instantaneous or simultaneous.
+    Be aware that the discovery of the *DDS Monitor* entities is made by DDS protocol, and so it will not be instantaneous or simultaneous.

 .. _simple_discovery_monitor: